The Low Fodmap Diet

 - Millet

-Many foods are naturally low in FODMAPS and can be included on the low FODMAP diet, such as the ones listed above.
+Many foods are naturally low in FODMAPS and can be included in the low FODMAP diet, such as the ones listed above.

 Foods to Avoid